 Negotiating a Better Severance Package

-If you’re employed in the United States, there’s a good chance your employment is considered at-will, meaning you may leave your job at any time for any reason.
-However, your employer can also dismiss you without warning for any reason as long as it isn’t illegal.
+If you’re employed in the United States in a state other than California, New York, or New Jersey, there’s a good chance your employment is considered at-will, meaning you may leave your job at any time for any reason.
+As an at-will employee, your employer also can dismiss you without warning for any reason, as long as it isn’t illegal.
 If your employer dismisses you, you may be offered a severance agreement (also called a severance package).
 Due to the legal complexities involved with severance agreements, it’s in your best interest to hire an attorney to review the terms of your contract and help you protect your rights.
+You want to make sure that you understand what you are giving up by signing a severance agreement, how much you will be receiving, and whether you are going to have any continuing responsibilities to your former employer.
 If you could use assistance with severance agreements in the South Florida area, which includes Miami, Fort Lauderdale, and West Palm Beach, trust the FairLaw Firm to guide you.
 There may be less-than-obvious clauses buried in the severance agreement that could be harmful to your future.
-Rely on our experienced employment attorney Brian H. Pollock to help you negotiate a better severance package, often without resorting to litigation.
+Rely on our experienced employment attorney, Brian H. Pollock, to help you try to negotiate a better severance package without resorting to litigation.

 What Is a Severance Agreement or Severance Package?

 A severance agreement serves as a contract between you and your employer documenting the responsibilities of both parties upon and after your termination.
 Items usually covered in a severance agreement include the amount of severance pay you can expect to receive and how long your additional benefits or health insurance will still be provided.
-Many employers will also ask you to sign an agreement stating you will not file a wrongful dismissal, retaliation, or discrimination lawsuit.
-They also include a non-compete clause, which means you will not be able to pursue a position with one of your employer’s direct competitors – or take a job in the same line of work – for up to two years.
-You can also count on your employers requiring you to keep the terms of the severance – or other information you learned during your employment – confidential, possibly with a penalty if you violate the confidentiality provision.
-While some employers choose to offer severance, especially if you have provided many years of devoted service, most employers not legally required to offer severance in the State of Florida unless there is a contract, policy, or handbook provision requiring one.
+Many employers will also ask you to sign an agreement stating you will not file a wrongful termination, discrimination, sexual harassment, or unpaid wage lawsuit.
+They also can include a non-compete clause, which means you will not be able to pursue a position with one of your employer’s direct competitors – or take a job in the same line of work – and/or that you will not try and take any co-workers with you – for up to two years.
+You can also count on your employer requiring you to keep the terms of the severance – or other information you learned during your employment – confidential, possibly with a penalty if you violate the confidentiality provision.
+Employers also usually require that former employees agree to cooperate (often without additional pay) in any investigations or lawsuits that happen afterwards – so while you are working for your new employer.
+While some employers choose to offer severance, especially if you have provided many years of devoted service, most employers are not legally required to offer severance in the State of Florida unless there is a contract, policy, or handbook provision requiring one.
 Your employer could have an ulterior motive, such as to prevent you from pursuing a valuable claim, and so you should never sign a severance agreement without first consulting with a lawyer skilled in reviewing these documents.
 Keep on reading to learn more about severance agreements and why you should be wary of “free money” from a former employer.

 Why Hire an Attorney to Help with Your Severance Package?